Duwon98/FavouritePlacesApp/README.md

-# FavouritePlacesApp
+# FavouritePlacesApp (Core data is used for this project)

-Core data is used for this project
+** Download the projects and run it from Xcode.